* Canada seeks to boost exports of oil, gas, metals

 are not equipped to cope with a major spill, the country's

-environmental watchdog said on Tuesday in a report that also
+environmental watchdog warned on Tuesday in a report that also

 Conservatives, who expect some C$650 billion ($650 billion) of